Concrete Stain Colors Trial Kits

-Countertops, walls, and even fireplaces and decor could be made of concrete, and could be stained if you so choose.
+Countertops, walls, fireplaces, and even decor could be made of concrete - and could be spiffed up with a colorant if you so choose!

-For surfaces that could get hot such as fireplace decor and countertops next to stoves, the type stain matters less than the way the concrete is sealed.
-Concrete acid stain or water-based stains will do the job here, but be sure to seal the surface with Direct Colors Lithium-Based Penetrating Sealer.
+For concrete surfaces that could potentially get hot such as fireplaces and countertops next to stoves, the type of stain matters less than the way the concrete is sealed.
+Concrete acid stain or water-based stains will do the job here, but be sure to seal the surface with Direct Colors Penetrating Sealer..
 This particular sealer is safe up to 160℉, and won’t bubble or crack the way some other sealers may.

-However, for a concrete coloring option that is easier to apply and has less odor, Direct Colors water-based concrete stain is the way to go.
-This stain, while lacking a bit of the longevity of the acid stain, is much easier to apply, and won’t have the application odor that acid stains will.
+However, for a concrete coloring option that is easier to apply and has less odor, our ColorWave™ Water-Based Stain Kit is the way to go.
+This concrete stain, while lacking a bit of the longevity of the acid stain, is much easier to apply, and won’t have the application odor that an acid stain will.

-The main difference between indoor and outdoor concrete stains are sunlight, and the sheer amount of moisture that an outdoor area will experience.
+The main difference between indoor and outdoor concrete stain is sunlight and the sheer amount of moisture that an outdoor area will experience.

 UV rays can damage or fade concrete coloring projects.
 Without the right product, your patio or pool deck can go from beauty to bust in a matter of years or months.
 That goes for moisture content too.
 Concrete stains penetrate the pores of the concrete to interact with the inner workings of the material, and if water is clogging up those pores, the stain won’t be able to get in, and you’ll be left with a sub-par coloring job.

-For the specific and extreme environment of your patio or pool deck, we recommend Direct Colors outdoor stain, Portico™.
+For the specific and extreme environment of your patio or pool deck, we recommend the Antiquing™ Stain Kit.
 This stain is durable enough to withstand the beating rain and sunlight, but powerful enough to give your concrete a rich, vibrant color.
 For DIYers who aren’t sure what they need to get started, we’ve got you covered with our complete DIY kits.